libu2548/cr10core/CAD/bed/README.md

-i did a lot of test with zscrew and alway ended with some z woble so i designed a flying bed system with lienar rail 2gt belt and a 1/8 gearbox its not implemented yet but should work soon
+# Z Axis & Bed Mount

+I initially experimented with several **Z screw configurations**, but I consistently ended up with some level of **Z wobble**.

+To solve this issue, I designed a **flying bed system** based on:

+- Linear rails
+- 2GT timing belt
+- 1:8 gearbox

+The system is designed to move the bed while keeping the motion constrained by the linear rails.
+It is not fully implemented on the printer yet.